kristinlyndal/data-viz/refugees.md

 ![sketch1](https://user-images.githubusercontent.com/112270597/191123572-1be0dd92-66cd-4deb-b926-5e2c0fb3082e.jpeg)

-Engagement: Based on my critique, I decided to first tackle engagement and focusing on the gap between the ceiling and number admitted.
+**Engagement:** Based on my critique, I decided to first tackle engagement and focusing on the gap between the ceiling and number admitted.
 I took this information and made it into a bar chart that sorted in ascending order.
 I simplified the amount of data presented to highlight the story I wanted to tell: this year's gap between ceiling and admitted is the highest since 1980, by nearly double.

-Perceptibility and Intuitiveness: Not everyone know's what FY means, so I wrote out fiscal year rather than abreviating it.
+**Perceptibility and Intuitiveness:** Not everyone know's what FY means, so I wrote out fiscal year rather than abreviating it.
 Rather than make the user toggle between to dots, I made the math easy and listed the total number of spots open (annual ceiling minus number of admitted refugees).

-Aesthetics: I removed grid lines, unnecessary bold, and serif font, which weighed the previous graph down.
+**Aesthetics:** I removed grid lines, unnecessary bold, and serif font, which weighed the previous graph down.

+**Update:** I updated the data to include resettlement numbers through August 31, 2022.
+During my research I found an article on [CBSnews.com](https://www.cbsnews.com/news/us-2023-refugee-cap-125000/) about resettlement during 2022.
+I think my redesigned graph would work well in an article like this.

 ## User Testing